 Do note that DBS has two different Woman’s cards: the Woman’s Platinum Mastercard (left), and the Woman’s World Card (right).

-We will be focusing on the DBS Woman’s World Card in this post, since there’s really no reason why you should be getting the Woman’s Platinum Mastercard to begin with (don’t worry about the income requirement- see below).
+We will be focusing on the DBS Woman’s World Card in this post, since there’s really no reason to get the Woman’s Platinum Mastercard (don’t worry about the income requirement- see below).

 Dude, I’m a guy…